2024 Salvadoran presidential election

 Presidential elections were held in El Salvador on 4 February 2024.
 Voters elected the country's president and vice president to serve a five-year term.
-El Salvador uses a two-round system, and if no candidate reached an absolute majority, a second round would have occurred on 3 March 2024.
+El Salvador used a two-round system, and if no candidate reached an absolute majority, a second round would have occurred on 3 March 2024.
 The presidential election occurred concurrently with legislative elections.

 Thirteen political parties were registered with the Supreme Electoral Court (TSE) making them eligible to participate in the election.
 Of those, only 7 parties ran candidates, of which 6 were on the ballot.
 Incumbent president Nayib Bukele ran for re-election with Nuevas Ideas.
 (Note: Bukele's re-election campaign with Nuevas Ideas was supported by the Grand Alliance for National Unity (GANA), the Christian Democratic Party (PDC), the National Coalition Party (PCN), and Democratic Change (CD).)
 His candidacy was controversial as the country's constitution prohibited immediate re-election, but in September 2021, the Supreme Court of Justice ruled that the incumbent president could run for immediate re-election.
 Various lawyers, journalists, and opposition politicians criticized Bukele's re-election bid as authoritarian and unconstitutional, while most Salvadorans remained highly supportive of his campaign.
 The other five candidates were Manuel Flores of the Farabundo Martí National Liberation Front (FMLN), Joel Sánchez of the Nationalist Republican Alliance (ARENA), Luis Parada of Nuestro Tiempo, Javier Renderos of Solidary Force, Marina Murillo of the Salvadoran Patriotic Fraternity (FPS).

 On election night, Bukele declared himself the winner of the election.
 The TSE encountered technical difficulties in the counting process and had to conduct a recount.
 A few days after election night, the TSE confirmed Bukele's victory.
 Its final results showed that Bukele won 84.65 percent of the popular vote in a landslide victory.
 Flores finished in second with 6.40 percent, Sánchez came in third with 5.57 percent, and the remaining candidates each received less than 5 percent.
 Bukele and Ulloa were inaugurated on 1 June.
-Bukele was the first president of El Salvador to be re-elected since General Maximiliano Hernández Martínez in 1944.
+Bukele was the first president of El Salvador to be re-elected since Brigadier General Maximiliano Hernández Martínez in 1944.